CDCgov/prime-reportstream/prime-router/docs/onboarding-users/transport/rest.md

             "application/json" - Content/message body as json
             "text/plain" - Content/message body as text/plain
             "multipart/form-data"  - Content/message body as multipart/form-data or file
-            "Subscription" - Given to us by STLT (It is as plublic key and not secrete) .
-Key: If Content-Type is "multipart/form-data", it Can be as following "payload" - Set "multipart/form-data" key value to payload (uses by NY-PHD) "files" - Set "multipart/form-data" key value to file (uses by LA-PHL/Natus).
+            "Subscription" - Given to us by STLT (It is as public key and not secrete) .
+Key: If Content-Type is "multipart/form-data", it Can be as following "payload" - Set "multipart/form-data" key value to payload (used by NY-PHD) "files" - Set "multipart/form-data" key value to file (used by LA-PHL/Natus).
+        .
+File-Name: Set customer message's file name.
+If the name includes substring "withdate", it will include datetime with the name.
         .
 Content-Length: "<calculated when request is sent>", it is required by NBS . validationActive: "true",
         . msgType: "HL7",